Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Does Hair Dye Cause Actual Hair Loss or Just Breakage?

 Here's the important distinction: hair dye doesn't cause androgenetic alopecia (genetic pattern baldness) or trigger telogen effluvium (stress-induced shedding).
 But it absolutely can cause mechanical hair loss through breakage.
+This is crucial because people often conflate "more hair falling out" with "permanent hair loss," which causes unnecessary panic.

 Permanent vs. Semi-Permanent vs. Temporary Dye: Which Damages Most?